Christmas tree preservatives

 There are many reasons to keep children and pets away from Christmas trees.
 They could break or chew on ornaments, swallow tinsel, trip over light cords, or tip the tree and suffer an injury.
 It’s best to keep the tree behind a closed door or gate.
 The American Society for the Prevention of Cruelty to Animals recommends keeping the bottom of the tree covered to minimize the chance of pets taking a drink.

-If someone does drink from the Christmas tree stand, get Poison Control guidance by using the webPOISONCONTROL® online tool or calling 1-800-222-1222.
-Poison Control help is available twenty-four hours a day, even Christmas day.
+If someone does drink from the Christmas tree stand, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day, even Christmas day.